 In summary, I believe that we all have what it takes to become great leaders.
 Essentially, leadership can be learned.
-Create a life in which you are surrounded by positive examples of effective leadership and cultivates your ability to exemplify consistent character traits and habits that support your growth as leader as well as greatness in others.
+Create a life in which you are surrounded by positive examples of effective leadership and cultivate your ability to exemplify consistent character traits and habits that supports your growth as a leader as well as inspires greatness in others.
 Rise and lead.

 Please post and share these graphics to your social media networks use #fcn2018 and #fedcommnetwork in the post!